 Oizom Dustroid has been designed specifically for geographies with high levels of particulate emissions.
 The rugged design can handle extreme weather temperatures from -20°C to 60°C. The inlet and suction are constructed such that the particulates do not accumulate on the device edges, hence, increasing accuracy and reducing the maintenance expenses.

-Both the Particulate Monitors are capable to send near real-time data to the web based air quality monitoring software.
-Air quality professionals can access and analyse the data from anywhere securely.
+Both the Particulate Monitors are capable to send near real-time data to the web-based air quality monitoring software.
+Air quality professionals can access and analyze the data from anywhere securely.

 To sum it up, it all boils down to the application objectives of dust monitoring equipment.
 Defining the key monitoring requirement, that is, the main purpose of the plan should be the deciding step.
 For commercial purposes, one can opt for Dustroid Smart, and for industrial use, Dustroid Pro is the right choice.

 We hope this literature will guide you in choosing the right Oizom dust monitor for your requirements.
 There are numerous applications where dust monitoring will play an important part.
 You can learn more about the Dustroid product range on the product page here.

 Reach out to us for more information on Dustroid and its suitability for your requirements.